 This article was originally posted on Encased in Steel on 27th March 2015.
-It has been modified a little for reposting here.
+It has been edited and improved for posting here.

 For the last several years I have been running my own business.
 For a few more years, I have been learning Liechtenauer’s longsword fencing methods.
 Recently, I have noticed several parallels between my studies of longsword and the business lessons I have learned from being an entrepreneur.
 The same lessons would also be valuable for someone considering the idea of opening up a new martial arts club, perhaps even with the idea to run it as a business.

 It is written in Liechtenauer’s Zettel that:

 The rationale is that if a fencer is a coward, or is easily frightened, he will not have the bravery and courage required to assert himself forward into the fight.
 Since one must go forward in order to strike at the opponent, the inability to do so is a huge problem for fencers.